truemrwalker/wblwrld3/serverside/README.md

 #### ```request```

-This library is used specifically for performing REST requests to the definitive deployment of the Webble World server (under the https://wws.meme.hokudai.ac.jp endpoint) in order to obtain and synchronize the user-generated objects and files that represent the platforms components (webbles).
+This library is used specifically for performing REST requests to the definitive deployment of the Webble World server (under the CURRENT ONLINE SERVER endpoint) in order to obtain and synchronize the user-generated objects and files that represent the platforms components (webbles).
 It is, thus, utilized only when the following command is invoked: